roy-ganz/toql/book/src/4-derive/14-predicates.md

 All normal filtering is based on fields, [see here](../5-query-language/4-filter.md).
 However sometimes you may have a completely different filter criteria, that cannot be mapped on fields.

-An example is the MySql full text search.
+An example is the MySQL full text search.
 Let's do it:

 ```rust
 #[derive(Toql)]